 In other words, the layers won’t be treated as a group of individual shapes.
 Instead, they will essentially be treated as a single layer.

-Make sure you attach all the groups of shapes with the same color that need to be spaced out appropriately.
+Make sure you attach all the groups of shapes with the same colour that need to be spaced out appropriately.